 Consistency matters more than frequency.
 A podcast that publishes reliably every two weeks will grow faster than one that publishes erratically.
 That said, here are common frequencies: Weekly — the most popular schedule and generally the best for growth.
 Keeps you top-of-mind with listeners.
 Bi-weekly — a good option if weekly feels overwhelming.
 Still maintains regular engagement.
 Daily — works for short-form news or tip-based shows.
 Requires significant commitment.
 Monthly — can work for highly produced, narrative-style podcasts.
 Start with a schedule you can maintain long-term.
 It's better to podcast bi-weekly consistently than to start weekly and burn out after a month.
 You can always increase frequency once you're comfortable with your workflow.

 Here's a realistic cost breakdown: Budget setup ($100-200): USB microphone ($50-80), headphones ($30-50), pop filter ($10-15), hosting ($9-15/month).
-Mid-range setup ($300-500): Quality USB or XLR microphone ($100-200), good headphones ($50-80), boom arm ($20-40), pop filter and shock mount ($20-30), hosting with website ($9-20/month).
+Mid-range setup ($300-500): Quality USB or XLR microphone ($100-200), good headphones ($50-80), boom arm ($20-40), pop filter and shock mount ($20-30), hosting plus episode landing pages ($9-20/month).
 Professional setup ($500-1,500+): Professional XLR microphone ($200-400), audio interface ($100-200), premium headphones ($100+), acoustic treatment ($50-200), professional hosting ($15-30/month).
-Monthly ongoing costs: hosting ($9-25/month), optionally remote recording tools ($10-20/month), email marketing (often included with platforms like OnPodium).
-Starting lean is perfectly fine — you can upgrade your equipment as your podcast grows and potentially starts generating revenue.
+Monthly ongoing costs: hosting ($9-25/month), optionally remote recording tools ($10-20/month), OnPodium for episode landing pages (from $9/month, works with any host).
+Starting lean is perfectly fine — you can upgrade your equipment as your podcast grows.

 Finding the right music for your podcast is important for setting the tone.
 Here are the best sources: Free options: YouTube Audio Library (completely free, diverse selection), Free Music Archive (Creative Commons music), Pixabay Music (free for commercial use), Incompetech (Kevin MacLeod's royalty-free library).
 Paid subscription services: Epidemic Sound ($9+/month, huge library, clear licensing), Artlist ($10+/month, popular with creators), Musicbed (premium quality music).
 Custom music: Fiverr ($20-100 for a custom podcast intro/outro), or collaborate with independent musicians who may create original music in exchange for credit.
 Always check licensing terms before using any music.
 "Royalty-free" means you don't pay per use, but you may still need a license or attribution.
 Using music without proper licensing can result in your podcast being removed from platforms.